ohler55/wabur/tutorial/lesson-3/README.md

 display.
 The display is left up to the JavaScript.

-HTML templates are provided to the JavaScript but one more bit of information is needed is needed.
+HTML templates are provided to the JavaScript but one more bit of information is needed.
 Transitions between displays occur when a button is pressed.
 This transition information is included with the templates that are passed from the UI controller to the JavaScript.

 ## Approach